Drunk Driving Accidents in Chicago, Illinois

 Your spinal cord is essential to your mobility and life.
 When you suffer injuries to the spinal cord, you can end up with a physical impairment such as paralysis.
 Victims often need power chairs and other medical devices to get around.
 Home and vehicle modifications are also essential to their lifestyle.
 These changes are some of the most expensive and burdensome.
 They are also mentally and emotionally draining.

-Internal injuries are severe, as they show no external signs, but they are life-threatening.
-You must get a complete check-up after a drunk driving accident, as internal injuries are always possible.
-You can undergo imaging tests to determine the damages and severity of those injuries.
+Internal injuries are serious, and although they might show no external signs, they can be life-threatening.
+You must get a complete check-up after a drunk driving accident because internal injuries are always possible.
+You should undergo imaging tests to determine the damages and severity of those injuries.

 Traumatic brain injury

-Another catastrophic injury a person can suffer from a drunk driving accident is a traumatic brain injury.
-A TBI can result when there is a sudden blow, bump, or jolt to the head, and the brain moves around.
+Another catastrophic injury a person can suffer from a drunk driving accident is a traumatic brain injury (TBI).
+A TBI can result when there is a sudden blow, bump, or jolt to the head, and the brain moves around inside the skull.
 Also, penetrating injuries to the skull can cause brain damage and function disruption.
-The severity of a TBI and symptoms will vary by the patient.
+The severity of a TBI and its symptoms will vary by the patient.
 Some will require extensive round-the-clock care.
-One thing is true – your life can forever change after a traumatic brain injury.
+We understand how your life can forever change after a traumatic brain injury.

 The human body has over 200 bones, and any of them can break during a drunk driving accident in Chicago.
-While one broken bone is bad enough, multiple can result in years of physical therapy, surgery, and long-term treatment.
+While one broken bone is bad enough, multiple fractures can lead to years of physical therapy, surgery, and long-term treatment.
 You will need assistance with daily tasks while your bones heal; even then, you can suffer lifelong restrictions.

-While you suffer serious injuries, the drunk driver walks away without a scratch.
-You need a Chicago drunk driving accident lawyer to help you get the justice you deserve after such a traumatic experience.
+While you suffer serious injuries, the drunk driver may walk away without a scratch.
+You deserve a Chicago drunk driving accident attorney fighting for the justice you deserve after such a traumatic experience.

 The local governments have installed various programs to prevent and curb drunk driving accidents.
 Harsher penalties and a zero-tolerance approach are some initiatives the city is taking.
 Even so, drunk driving is prevalent across the city and the state.

-Across the board, driving with a BAC of over 0.08 percent or while impaired is illegal, and anyone under 21 falls under zero tolerance laws discussed later.
-These laws are not new but have been found to prevent and deter drunk driving accidents.
+Across the board, driving with a BAC of over 0.08 percent or while impaired is illegal, and anyone under 21 falls under the zero-tolerance laws discussed below.
+Although these laws are not new, they have been found to prevent and deter drunk driving accidents.